-- May argue about how to raise your child with regards to religion, discipline, and other factors.
+- Arguments about how to raise your child with regards to religion, discipline, etc.

-- Could have imagined that having a baby would bring you two closer together, to no avail.
+- Previous thoughts that having a baby would bring you two closer together, but to no avail

-- Have questions about the paternity of the father.
+- Questions about the paternity of the father

 The fact is, having a baby is stressful, and the experience can challenge even the best of marriages.
 The birth of a baby usually brings about role changes, lifestyle adjustments, and financial struggles that both spouses can find frightening.
 As the arguments increase, the tension may build, until divorce becomes the clear outcome.